FAIRmat-NFDI/AreaA-data_modeling_and_schemas/IKZ_plugin/README.md

 pip install -r requirements.txt --index-url https://gitlab.mpcdf.mpg.de/api/v4/projects/2187/packages/pypi/simple
 ```

+to ensure installation of all the packages required, make sure in to install:

+pip install nomad-lab[parsing, infrastructure]

 **Note!**
 Until we have an official pypi NOMAD release with the plugins functionality.
 Make
 sure to include NOMAD's internal package registry (e.g. via `--index-url`).
 Follow the instructions